observing/thor/README.md

-    -A, --amount <connections>      the amount of persistent connections to generate -C, --concurrent <connections>  how many concurrent-connections per second -M, --messages <messages>       messages to be send per connection -P, --protocol <protocol>       WebSocket protocol version
+    -A, --amount <connections>      the amount of persistent connections to generate -C, --concurrent <connections>  how many concurrent-connections per second -M, --messages <messages>       messages to be send per connection -H, --header [header]           a header to pass to each connection -P, --protocol <protocol>       WebSocket protocol version
     -B, --buffer <size>             size of the messages that are send -W, --workers <cpus>            workers to be spawned